 Driving is a dangerous activity, but what can make it extremely hazardous is operating a vehicle while inebriated.
 Driving under the influence (DUI) is still a huge problem in the United States.
-According to the National Highway Traffic Safety Administration (NHTSA), in 2015, more than 10,000 people died in drunk driving crashes while another 290,000 were injured.
+According to the National Highway Traffic Safety Administration (NHTSA), in 2015, more than 25,000 people died in drunk driving crashes while another 290,000 were injured.
 Drunk driving accidents are entirely preventable, which is part of what makes them so frustrating and heartbreaking.
 The Illinois Department of Transportation estimates that 3 out of every 10 Americans will be involved in an alcohol-related crash at some point in their lives.

 If you or a loved one were injured by a drunk or drugged driver, don’t hesitate to call our skilled Chicago DUI accident attorneys.
 The financial and emotional cost of car accidents is staggering, especially if the collision was caused by a negligent and inebriated driver.

 The state of Illinois has a legal limit for blood alcohol content (BAC) of 0.08%.
 If a driver has a higher BAC at the time he or she caused the accident, the driver can be charged with a crime.
 Likewise, the BAC over the legal limit is considered evidence he or she was negligent by default and can be held responsible for injuries and damages resulting from the crash.

 In some cases, however, a driver may not have enough insurance to cover the cost of your medical bills and lost wages.
 Those with multiple DUIs on their arrest record may not even have a valid driver’s license.
 If this is the case, Illinois allows people injured by intoxicated drivers to make claims against the licensed establishment that sold alcohol to the inebriated driver.

 If you’re unsure what your options are after a car accident involving a drunk driver, give us a call today.
-Our Chicago personal injury attorneys have the knowledge and experience it takes to look over your case and give you sound legal advice about your best course of action.
+Our Chicago DUI injury lawyers have the knowledge and experience it takes to look over your case and give you sound legal advice about your best course of action.
 Our lawyers are dedicated to helping the victims of negligence and carelessness seek compensation for their medical costs and lost wages resulting from their accidents.
 Let Leonard Law Group see how it can help you and your family.